-We will then remove such link from our website without delay.
+We will then review it and, if necessary, remove such link from our website without delay.
 Munich Re assumes no responsibility as to the topicality, correctness, completeness or quality of the information provided.

 2.1.
 Who will be responsible for processing your data, and how can you reach the Data Protection Officer?

 Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in Munich

 You may contact our Data Protection Officer at “Data Protection Officer” at the aforementioned address, or via the e-mail address email@example.com.

 2.2 What categories of data will we use, and for what purposes do we process personal data?

 In principle, you are free to visit our website without providing any personal data – except the data that your browser transmits automatically when requesting the website.
 Only if you have agreed to the evaluation of your usage behavior for statistical purposes, data (date, time, pages viewed, navigation, software used) will be collected by us via an external service provider when you visit our website.
 Then your complete IP address will be transmitted to the service provider, where it will be shortened before being saved, so with effect for the future it will no longer be possible to draw conclusions about you.

 If you disclose your personal data to us in specific circumstances (for example, by filling out a contact form), we handle such data confidentially, in accordance with the data protection law applicable to the respective Munich Re office.
 If you send us an e-mail, or if you complete and submit an on-line form on our website, we will use any personal data you provide (such as your name or e-mail address) only to correspond with you, to send you the information you requested, or for the other purpose(s) stipulated on the particular form.